Dollar Index Spot Exchange rate

 ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE DOLLAR INDEX

-The organizations and people that affect the most the moves of the DOLLAR INDEX are the following:
+The organizations and people that affect the most the moves of the US Dollar Index are the following:

-- Fed, the Federal Reserve of the United States whose president is Janet Yellen.
-The Fed controls the monetary policy, through active duties such as managing interest rates, setting the reserve requirement, and acting as a lender of last resort to the banking sector during times of bank insolvency or financial crisis
+- Fed, the Federal Reserve of the United States, created on December 23, 1913, with the enactment of the Federal Reserve Act, after a series of financial panics led to the desire for central control of the monetary system in order to alleviate financial crises.
+The Fed controls the monetary policy, through active duties such as managing interest rates, setting the reserve requirement, and acting as a lender of last resort to the banking sector during times of bank insolvency or financial crisis.
+Jerome Powell is Fed's Chairman.

-- The US Government (and its President Donald Trump): events as administration statements, budget, new laws and regulations or fiscal policy can increase or decrease the value of the Dollar Index.
+- The US Government, which is the national government of the United States, a federal republic in North America, composed of 50 states, a federal district, five major self-governing territories and several island possessions.
+Joe Biden is its President.
+The US Government takes care of events as administration statements, budget, new laws and regulations or fiscal policy can increase or decrease the value of the Dollar Index.

 - US GDP (Gross Domestic Product), the total market value of all final goods and services produced in the United States of America.
 It is a gross measure of market activity because it indicates the pace at which a country's economy is growing or decreasing.
 Generally speaking, a high reading or a better than expected number is seen as positive for the Dollar Index, while a low reading is negative.